Crucible Theatre: History

+Operation

 Theatre

-Under the distinguished leadership of a succession of artistic directors, The Crucible is a producing theatre, meaning shows are designed and rehearsed in-house.
-Productions are normally overseen by the Sheffield Theatres Group which also comprises the smaller Playhouse, housed in the same complex, and the large capacity neighbouring receiving venue the Lyceum.
+The Crucible is a producing theatre where shows are designed and rehearsed in-house.
+Productions are normally overseen by the Sheffield Theatres Group which also comprises the smaller Playhouse, housed within the same complex, and the neighbouring receiving venue, the Lyceum.

 Sports venue

 The World Snooker Championship tournament has been played annually at the Crucible since 1977, and the venue has been lauded for creating a special feeling of excitement around the event.
 Sports journalist Peter Mason, in The Guardian, has argued that while the physical aspects of the Crucible are "greatly underwhelming", there is an undeniably special atmosphere inside the auditorium which means that "against all the modernist odds this relentlessly forward-looking theatre appears to have become infused with memories of the past every bit as easily as if it were a creaking old music hall dating back to the 19th century".

-The Ladies World Snooker Championship was also held at the Crucible between 1998 and 2003 but was eventually withdrawn due to financial difficulties.
+The World Women's Snooker Championship was held at the Crucible between 1998 and 2003 but was eventually withdrawn due to financial difficulties.
+The Crucible is the current venue for the World Seniors Championship.
 The venue has also hosted championships of other indoor sports, such as table tennis and squash.